 - Multi-cloud: This describes the use of multiple public or private cloud vendors.
 According to IDG, more than 55% of organizations use this approach today to take advantage of best-of-breed platforms and services, improve disaster recovery, and avoid vendor lock-in.

 - Hybrid cloud: Leverages advantages of both public and private cloud options, with some data in a public cloud and other data in a private cloud.
 This option combines the scalability and cost savings of the public cloud with increased security and control of the private cloud.

 - Distributed cloud: An extension of the public cloud option, in which cloud services are “distributed” among different physical locations to speed up response times and meet the needs of “location-dependent use cases.”
 (Gartner)

-What are the steps of successful cloud migration strategy?
+What are the steps of a successful cloud migration strategy?

-Your strategy may differ slightly depending upon the factors above – whether you are moving application data vs. database or if you are rehosting vs. replatforming.
-However, there are a few principals that you can always use.
+Your strategy may differ slightly depending upon the factors above – whether you are moving application data vs. database or if you are rehosting vs. re-platforming.
+However, there are a few principles that you can always use.
 The clearer your strategy is, the more quickly and effectively you’ll achieve business results.
 This is the proven methodology that has worked well with Wavicle’s clients.

 - Identify project scope

 When Wavicle works with our clients to scope their application cloud migrations, we identify all applications in the environment, evaluate their performance to determine if any updates will need to be made, and decide if the updates will be made pre- or post-migration.
 This will include an assessment of which applications and data will perform better on hybrid vs. public vs. private clouds.
 This evaluation will help us decide which type of migration is most appropriate for their various applications and databases.

 - Plan and coordinate teams and resources